Zunaeed-Imran/Portal_for_doctors_react_project/README.md

 - Patient Preparation Instructions. (for doctor next meet what patient have to prepare)

 ### More need to change or resolved.(idea by Julius Bhai)
-- what style need to change in the  Project(AnestheSure)
+- what style needs to change in the  Project(AnestheSure)
-- in the Review section star need to center.
+- in the Review section star needs to center.
-- in the Review card botton need some margin.
+- in the Review card button need some margin.
-- Card component Upper magrin need to decrease.
+- Card component Upper margin need to decrease.
 - Card Size need to samll to look good.
 - Hero Section need to small in the large screen.
 - All input form need to need space after a input form.